zen-Hikari/Creative-Agency_Landing-Page/README.md

 This project is developed by **Noval** and is available for use under applicable regulations.

 ---
-✨ *Developed with passion by Noval H.* ✨
+✨ *Developed with passion by Noval* ✨